Ex-Twitter manager gets over 3 years in prison for spying for Saudi Arabia

 Story highlights

-The convict Ahmad Aboummo, who was employed by Twitter during company's Jack Dorsey years between 2013 to 2015, dug up information on Saudi dissidents on behalf of kingdom's officials
+The convict Ahmad Aboummo, who was employed by Twitter during Jack Dorsey years between 2013 to 2015, dug up information on Saudi dissidents on behalf of the kingdom's officials

-The convict Ahmad Aboummo, who was employed by Twitter during company's Jack Dorsey years between 2013 to 2015, dug up information on Saudi dissidents on behalf of kingdom's officials
+The convict Ahmad Aboummo, who was employed by Twitter during Jack Dorsey years between 2013 to 2015, dug up information on Saudi dissidents on behalf of the kingdom's officials

 What did Abouammo do?